oo6/rails_react_vveib0/README.md

-# Ruby on Rails Tutorial: sample_app
+# Ruby on Rails Tutorial: vveib0

 This is the sample application for the [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).